 The different AT pathways

 Become an Accounting Technician by choosing academic study.
-The Academic pathway involves tertiary study through The New Zealand Diploma in Business course or equivalent university degree level study.
+The Academic pathway involves tertiary study through the New Zealand Diploma in Business Accounting Strand course or complete approved university degree level study.

 This involves two key elements: